Mfigueira/Mfigueira/README.md

-- 🙋🏼‍♂️ Hi, I’m @Mfigueira
+- 🙋🏼‍♂️ Hi, I’m Manu!
-- 💻 A Software Engineer oriented to the Frontend styling and developing of Web Applications
+- 💻 I enjoy working as a Frontend Developer / Software Engineer
-- 🌱 Always learning - Currently focusing on React.js
+- 🌱 Always improving and learning - Currently focusing on React.js and it's modern ecosystem
 - 👀 I’m looking to collaborate on fun and exciting projects!
 - 💬 How to reach me: [my LinkedIn profile](https://www.linkedin.com/in/manuel-figueira-77389390/)